 of the refugees waiting en masse

-at the bottom of the airplane stairs,
+at the bottom of the plane’s stairs,

 on their way to Canada

-and to second unimaginable lives.
+and to second lives.

 Plane load after plane load,

-week after week, three years running,
+week after week, four years running,

 we ferried them across oceans.

-After days and sometimes weeks
+After days and sometimes weeks in crowded buses

 they waited to be next in line,

 these survivors of Pol Pot and his merciless Khmer Rouge,

-these witnesses of unimaginable horror.
+these survivors of unimaginable horror.

-We delivered them to Gander, to Montreal
+We delivered them to Montreal and to Toronto,

 away from all they had known,

 everything they owned in small tidy bundles at their feet.

-We chose our words carefully
+We chose our words carefully for the interpreter,

 Trying to prepare them in some small way